 Recognizing and marketing our assets including our workforce, natural resources and geographic location.
 Diversifying our energy sources will help diversify the state’s economy.
 Many companies looking to invest in new locations have sustainability goals mandating the use of electrical energy from renewable sources.
 Continued investment in tourism will make sure that everyone knows about our wild and wonderful state.

 4. The state’s foster care system struggles to care for the thousands of children who are now in it.
 What further action do you think might be necessary?

 The number of WV youths in foster care has nearly doubled since 2013, taxing the system.
-Prioritizing an integrated social safety net to support our kids, focusing on prevention.
-Working together to pass legislation that addresses vacancies by providing pay raises to social workers and creates a centralized intake system to meet the needs of the 6500 in foster care.
+Prioritizing an integrated social safety net to support our kids, focused on prevention.
+Working together to pass legislation that addresses vacancies by providing pay raises to social workers.
+The new child welfare dashboard provides data that can be used to improve outcomes for children.

 5. How can West Virginia attract and keep qualified educators?

 Our teachers are underpaid for taking on the important task of educating our youth.
 West Virginia teachers remain second to last in the nation in average teacher salary.
 We must offer educators competitive wages and benefits if we expect to attract and retain them while providing a level of professionalism that is appropriate for the position.

 6. Do you support amending state law to provide anti-discrimination protections for West Virginia's LGBTQ community?

 While a recent ruling by the state’s Human Rights Commission establishes precedent that West Virginia’s Human Rights Act protects people discriminated against on the basis of their sexual orientation or gender identity, it could be overturned.
 I favor strengthening these protections by supporting LGBTQ nondiscrimination laws.

 7. How would you describe efforts so far to add more support staff in the state’s schools to help children in troubled homes?